Mailbox Email Limits In Outlook.com

 - 30 per minute

 This is the best case scenario.
 If you have a new account.
 Or if it has been flagged these numbers will be lower.

 Microsoft doesn’t have a way for you to see your exact Outlook.com reputation.
-But if the above conditions are met, you should be allowed to send maximum 300 emails per day (and no more than 100 recipients per message), through your Outlook.com email account.
+But, if the above conditions are met.
+You should be allowed to send maximum of 300 emails per day (and no more than 100 recipients per message), through your Outlook.com email account.